stadtmueller/SpaceWatch/README.md

     But theres not much to change if you want to use it somewhere else.
     See config file.

-    Make sure to edit the config file and sw.py.
-Give it your username and password to mail address so SpaceWatch can send from it.
+    Make sure to use or create a dedicated mail account for emailing because there will be clear text passwords in the config file.

     If you install it with the install script, proftpd, a FTP-Server deamon, will be installed too.